danieljoseph18/V2-Perps/test/Tests.md

 - There is an issue of inconsistent prices being used in some places (specifically testAdl test case).
 When index token == collateral token, the prices used should also be the same but they are not.

+- Need to update the code license to a suitable one.
+GPL?
+GNU?

 ### Additions Required

 - Handle case for Insolvent Liquidations